Zaagibagaa-giizis (Moon when the leaves bud; May 10), 2017

 In addition, the flowing, oxidized wave that you see integrated in the design of the rings subtly refers to the tides of Gichigamiin, the North American Great Lakes, and, in a graphical sense, to the ‘outline drawing’ style of the Medicine painters who paint in the tradition of the Native Canadian Woodland School of Art.

 For six centuries or more, the Great Lakes basin, whose abundant waters, ebbing and flowing with the seasons, feed into the Turtle Island (North American continent) and the Great Salt Water Sea (Atlantic Ocean), has been the home of our ancestors, who for generations have lived close to the water’s edge to survive.
-Since the days when these Algonquian speaking immigrants first came to this region of bountiful freshwater lakes and islands and rivers and forests, nibi has nourished many generations of the People, physically as well as spiritually.
+Since the days when these Algonquian speaking immigrants firs came to this region of bountiful freshwater lakes and islands and rivers and forests, nibi has nourished countless generations of the People, physically as well as spiritually.
 Along with nibi, all kinds of fish species, turtle spirits, snakes, muskrats, water birds, mermen and mermaids, underwater panthers, and a myriad of other water creatures, play a central role in the traditional narrations and creation stories for several Anishinaabe Nations that surround the Lakes.

 Since there is no life without water, Gete-ayaa'ag, our ancestors, never took the waters of Gichigamiin for granted, nor the water that fills the wells, the inland lakes and ponds, the rivers, and the great sea waters (oceans).
 To them, nibi was not merely an element but a soul (spirit) who gave them sustenance, beauty, growth, generosity, and peace of mind.